Antonia000/alert-app-fe/alert-app-fe/README.md

 TODO:

-1. implement for mobile firnedly
+1. implement for mobile friendly
-2. treat case where no horoscope data exists - there is a thing associated with it: the city in nav for the weather doesn't appear error in console
+2. treat case where no (horoscope) data exists - there is a thing associated with it: the city in nav for the weather doesn't appear error in console
 3. finish info page
 4. implement google analitics
 5. google ads : adsense
+6. fix the dropdown card